 Evgeni Plushenko, prominent Russian figure skater

-At the age of 14 Evgeni won the 1997 World Junior Figure Skating Championships, in Seoul, South Korea when he was 14.
+At the age of 14 Evgeni won the 1997 World Junior Figure Skating Championships, in Seoul, South Korea.

 At the age of only 18 he became World Champion at 2001 World Championships in Vancouver, Canada.

-In 2006 Evgeni fulfilled his childhood dream and became an Olympic champion at 2006 Winter Olympics in Turin, Italy.
+Later, Evgeni fulfilled his childhood dream and became an Olympic champion at 2006 Winter Olympics in Turin, Italy.

-At the 2010 Winter Olympic Games in Vancouver, Canada, Evgeni won the Short program, skating to the music of “Concierto de Aranjuez” by Joaquin Rodrigo.
+At the 2010 Winter Olympic Games in Vancouver, Canada, Evgeni won the Short program, skating to the music of Concierto de Aranjuez by Joaquin Rodrigo.

+In 2012 Plushenko had a complicated operation in Israel – his intervertebral disk was replaced by artificial one.
 However, Eugene is a unique athlete, he was able to overcome all health problems and started training.

-On June 18 in 2005 Evgeni married Maria Ermak.
+On June 18, 2005 Evgeni married Maria Ermak.
 Their son Egor was born on June 15, 2006.
 They divorced on February 2008.